survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 ## Conclusion

 Even though `require.context` is a niche feature, it's good to be aware of it.
 It becomes useful if you have to perform lookups against multiple files available within the file system.
 If your lookup is more complex than that, you may have to resort to other alternatives that allow you to perform loading runtime.

+To recap:

+* `require.context` is an advanced feature that's often hidden behind the scenes.
+It is particularly useful if you have to perform a lookup against a lot of files.
+* If you write a dynamic `import` in a certain form, webpack will generate a `require.context` call.
+The code reads slightly better in this case.
+* The techniques work only against the file system.
+If you have to operate against urls, you should look into client-side solutions.

+I will show you how to handle web workers with webpack in the next chapter.